-We are pleased to announce the first in a series of workshops that we will be offering that are focused on ASP.NET Core and the updated MVC Framework.
+We are pleased to offer a series of workshops that we focused on ASP.NET Core and the updated MVC Framework.
 We're not just covering the introductory content here; this workshop is for experienced developers who need to get up to speed on how to build applications with Microsoft's latest version of ASP.NET

 ASP.NET Core MVC diverges from ASP.NET and MVC of the past, but builds on what you already know.
 This three-day absolutely packed workshop uses a series of labs to walk you through the development of an application.
 At the end of the workshop you'll walk away with:

 This is a proctored workshop that includes access to three of the leaders in ASP.NET Core development, Simon Timms, James Chambers and David Paquette.
 Known as the ASP.NET Monsters, Simon, James and Dave host a twice-weekly show on Microsoft Channel 9 covering all aspects of development with ASP.NET Core and related technologies.

 There is a maximum of 8 students per Monster, meaning you will get the 1 on 1 time you need to complete the learning objectives laid out in the curriculum.

 Check out the workshop outline below.

 We're going to be digging in on several fronts for three solid days of skills refreshment and development in many areas of building web applications.
 (Click to expand module details)

 We'll call this the "warm-up" session.
 For anyone who's done work in MVC Prevoiusly, this will all feel familiar, yet different.
 If you're new to MVC, get ready, because this is where your learning curve starts.